stanley-1/tp/docs/DeveloperGuide.md

 Command history allows users to navigate through commands that they have entered previously by pressing `UP/DOWN` key in the command box.
 It resembles the behavior of a macOS or Windows terminal.
 As a result, users can simply make slight edit to the previous command to rectify a typo.

-Command history from all previous sessions will be stored in `commandhistory.json`, and loaded as an list of strings in `CommandHistory` class when SociaLite is launched.
+Command history from all previous sessions will be stored in `commandhistory.json`, and loaded as a list of strings in `CommandHistory` class when SociaLite is launched.
 The command history of the current session will be added to the list of strings, and written back to the `.json` file upon exiting SocaiLite.

 If the `.json` file is non-existent or faulty, or if SociaLite encounters any problem reading the `.json` file , it will start with an empty command history.